VES employee overcomes obstacles to rediscover structure, discipline at VES

 “I knew what living without discipline and structure can cause,” he said.
 “I try to carry those same values after I got at treatment into my job and afterward.”

-From living in a halfway house to becoming a homeowner, from taking the bus for work to owning a vehicle, and earning a bachelor’s degree in finance, Steven knows that the skills he learned in the military helped him succeed in his VES role.
+From living in a halfway house to becoming a homeowner, from taking the bus for work to owning a vehicle and earning a bachelor’s degree in finance, Steven knows that the skills he learned in the military helped him succeed in his VES role.
+He is also looking forward to getting married in Las Vegas this November.

 “If you keep the mindset that you're trying to move forward, it's not only going to motivate you to do better every day, but it's also going to show your supervisors that you're one of the ones that are trying to take that next step and the opportunities will open a lot faster than you expect.”